 Beautiful, aren’t they?

-I regret to say this but horrible things happened by Japanese government in the past.
-However, people now understand how horrible that history is and see the future.
+I regret to say this but horrible things happened by the Japanese government in the past.
+However, people now understand how horrible that history is and even feel Ainu culture is so cool.

 The museum sometimes displays arts of Ryukyu Kingdom (today’s Okinawa, the southern island) instead of Ainu arts.